 When we asked non-sponsors why they don’t, common themes emerged.
 People were dubious about sponsorship, based on what are essentially old-fashioned stereotypes.

 Modern sponsorship is a very effective model of supporting entire communities in the developing world.
-Most sponsors understand that when they sign up, their monthly donation supports an entire village, not just one child.
+Most sponsors understand that when they sign up, their regular donation supports an entire village, not just one child.
 And they can be confident that their money is being amplified to get the very best benefit for the communities where their sponsor child lives.

 So let’s take a look at some of the common negative attitudes around sponsorship and correct the record.

-It costs $51 a month to sponsor a child through Plan in Australia, which is around the standard price for a child sponsorship organisation.
+It costs $54.50 every 4 weeks to sponsor a child through Plan in Australia, which is around the standard price for a child sponsorship organisation.
 This works out at less than $2 per day which is far less than the price of a cup of coffee.
 This modest contribution per day is able to create life changing outcomes for children in poverty.